odh-labs/ml-workshop/docs/lab2-data-science.md

 <img src="./images/lab2-data-science/ds-visualise-data-2.png " alt="drawing" width="500"/>

-1. Import our desired Python libraries. (notice we don’t need to do any **_pip install_**s - our administrator has bundled all of our required libraries into this base container image - which we selected earlier the _MLWorkShop Notebook Image_)
+1. Import our desired Python libraries. (notice we don’t need to **_pip install_** any libraries - our administrator has bundled all of our required libraries into this base container image - which we selected earlier the _MLWorkShop Notebook Image_)
 2. _watermark_ outputs the versions of various components, libraries, operating system attributes etc.
 3. Here we connect to our S3 object store, Minio, using the URL and credentials shown
 <img src="./images/lab2-data-science/ds-visualise-data-3.png " alt="drawing" width="500"/>